Training Emotional Intelligence: 10 Tips & Exercises for Daily Work

 This works best if you respond to your counterpart with a positive attitude.
 After all, we generally respond to those who act selflessly, generously and socially towards us with equally positive behavior.
 This psychological phenomenon is known as reciprocity.

-Other effective communication techniques include the Minto Pyramid and Dual Coding.
+Other impactful communication techniques include the Minto Pyramid and Dual Coding.

 <span style="color: #fc6676">10.</span> Work on Teamwork and Conflict Resolution Skills